hypatiameraviglia/glimmer/README.txt

 Glimmer will not be automatically updated with new experimental refractive index data, so be sure to review current literature and add new data to the /lit subdirectory in the correct format before beginning.

-Glimmer is intended to be useful and responsive to the planetary atmospheres com munity.
+Glimmer is intended to be useful and responsive to the planetary atmospheres community.
 If you have a change, critique, or suggestion, please feel free to submit a pull request or contact the dev at hmeravig@asu.edu.

 --> Pulling data
 The latest interpolations from Glimmer are accessible under the /database subdirectory, organized into four layers: real refractive index (n), imaginary refractive index (k), the error (including both experimental and interpolational) on the real index (dn), and the error on the imaginary index (dk).
 Within each file, the data is organized in a 2D array by wavelength and temperature.
 A searchable, more user-friendly method of distributing the interpolations is in the works.